How many grams of fat per day to lose weight

 Differentiating Between Low-Fat and Very Low-Fat Diets

-In contrast, very low-fat diets restrict fat intake to 10-20% of daily calories, often emphasizing plant-based foods and minimizing animal products.
-By understanding the nuances between these approaches, individuals can make informed decisions regarding their dietary preferences and weight loss goals.
+In contrast, very low-fat diets restrict fat intake to 10-20% of daily calories.
+Which often emphasizes plant-based foods and minimizing animal products.
+By understanding the nuances between these approaches, individuals can make informed decisions.
+All by regarding their dietary preferences and weight loss goals.

 Sustainability of Low-Fat Approaches to Weight Loss